 Research Areas

-Polarization, Partisanship, and Democracy
+News, Partisanship, and Democracy

-See my work on polarization here
+See my work on news and polarization here

 I also study how people, especially those uninterested in politics, interface with the political information around them.
 I am particularly interested in nontraditional (i.e., non-news) paths to learning about politics, including learning via social media.